enricollen/rag-conversational-agent/README.md

 A simple local Retrieval-Augmented Generation (RAG) chatbot that can answer to questions by acquiring information from personal pdf documents.

+(please, if you find this content useful please consider leaving a star ⭐)

 ##  What is Retrieval-Augmented Generation (RAG)?
 <div style="text-align: center;">
 <img src="https://miro.medium.com/v2/resize:fit:1400/1*J7vyY3EjY46AlduMvr9FbQ.png" alt="rag_pipeline" width="600" height="300">